preface-ai/coding-guideline-tips-and-others/git-development-workflow.md

 ## Request Code review & update your code based on feedback

-* Annotate your code reiewer in the Pull Request
+* Annotate your code reviewer in the Pull Request
 * Please send the link of this PR to your targeted Code Reviewer via our Slack Channel `team-tech`
 * Wait until your coder reviewer have left you feedback of the code(async-ly in the PR, or provided face-to-face)
-* Baseed on the feedback, if you need further code change, you can keep working on the same branch on your local and commit it.
+* Based on the feedback, if you need further code change, you can keep working on the same branch on your local and commit it.
 * You code changes will be reflected in the same PR after you `git push` it again👍🏻

 ## 🏁 Squash & Merge your Pull request to Trunk branch

 * Once your Code reviewer approved your code change, you are free to merge this Pull request to the trunk branch
 * Please make sure using `Squash & merge` option to do the merge.